mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

    a warning and generated invalid coordinate data since 4.1.3.
 6. The ``plots.py`` module in the tools directory will be removed.
 Its replacement, ``plotting.py``, was introduced in 4.2.0 and is part of the main repository.
+7. The ``addNoise`` tool will be removed.
+It turns out that it's not useful.

 BPReveal 5.x